canidlogic/lilac/doc/lilac_draw.md

 The `[table]` parameter is the path to a text file specifying shading information.
 The format of this file is described in section 2.1 "Table file syntax".

 The `[pshade]` parameter is the path to a Lua script that will serve as the programmable shader.
 Use a hyphen `-` if there is no programmable shader script to load.
+See section 4 for how to use the programmable shaders.

-The `[texture_1]` ... `[texture_n]` is an array of parameters specifying paths to image files to read as texture files.
-Each path must have a PNG image format extension.
+The `[texture_1]` ... `[texture_n]` is an array of parameters specifying the textures.
+They must either be paths to image files to read as texture files, in which case each path must have a PNG image format extension; or, they must be the name of a function within the Lua script to call for a procedural texture.
 There must be at least two textures.
 The first texture is always the background (paper) texture, and the second texture is always the pencil texture.

 ### 2.1 Table file syntax